anishalx/ghostarp/README.md

 - **macOS**: Utilize Terminal for seamless execution.
 - **Linux**: Run in any terminal emulator of your choice.

+## Important Notes
+- Ethical Use: This tool should only be used in environments where you have permission to test.
+Unauthorized use on networks can lead to legal consequences.

+- Network Impact: ARP spoofing can disrupt network operations; ensure you conduct tests in controlled environments.
 ## Contributing

 We welcome contributions from the community!
 If you have ideas for improvements or new features, please follow these steps: